pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 There is an issue with Autopilot because Drush or WP-CLI did not work as expected in the Dev or Autopilot environment.

-Run `terminus remote:drush $SITE.dev -- pml` or `terminus remote:wp $SITE.dev -- plugin list` and check for unexpected output or errors.
-Alternatively you can use the command `$SITE.autopilot` for the Autopilot environment
+Run `terminus remote:drush $SITE.dev -- pml` or `terminus remote:wp $SITE.dev -- plugin list` and check for an unexpected output or errors.
+Alternatively, you can use the command `$SITE.autopilot` for the Autopilot environment.

 ### Solution